seezee/Five-Star-Ratings-Shortcode/readme.txt

 4. Select “five-star-ratings-plugin.zip” from your computer
 5. Click “Install Now”
 6. Activate the plugin in the Plugin dashboard
-7. Go to Settings -> Five-Star Ratings Shortcode if you want to customize the shortcode output.
+7. The plugin has no settings.

 ### USING FTP
 1. Download the Five-Star Ratings Shortcode ZIP file
 2. Extract the Five-Star Ratings Shortcode ZIP file to your computer
 3. Upload the “five-star-ratings-plugin” directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
+5. The plugin has no settings.

+### UPGRADING TO FIVE-STAR RATINGS SHORTCODE PRO
-5. Go to Settings -> Five-Star Ratings Shortcode if you want to customize the shortcode output.
+1. Go to Settings -> Five-Star Ratings Shortcode -> Upgrade
+2. Fill out the payment form and submit
+3. Your license key will automatically be entered

 ### DOWNLOAD FROM GITHUB
 1. Download the plugin via [https://github.com/seezee/Five-Star-Ratings-Shortcode](https://github.com/seezee/Five-Star-Ratings-Shortcode)